morrisrichard/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
 Getting and Cleaning Data Assignment

-This file explain the steps in the R script “run_analysis.R” used to organise, extract and tidy data from the “Human Activity Recognition Using Smartphones Dataset” of Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+This file explains the steps in the R script “run_analysis.R” used to organise, extract and tidy data from the “Human Activity Recognition Using Smartphones Dataset” of Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.

 About the dataset